POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

     DO_CHECKS           a list of checks to perform; this will be done independently whether the step is active or not, to make no checks put there an empty list
     ==================  ===========

-Some steps have more keywords, which are specific to that step:
+Some :ref:`steps <pipeline_steps>` have more keywords, which are specific to that step:

 .. table:: Step specific keywords